 Individual types of anemia cause condition-specific symptoms.

-- Iron-deficiency anemia: A very common type of anemia where low blood iron causes your body to make an insufficient number of red blood cells.
+- Iron-deficiency anemia – a very common type where low blood iron causes your body to make an insufficient number of red blood cells.
 These blood cells are typically small.

-- Vitamin-deficiency anemia: This type of anemia is caused by low levels of vitamin B12 and/or folate, typically as a result of poor diet or difficulty with absorption.
+- Vitamin-deficiency anemia – this type is caused by low levels of vitamin B12 and/or folate, typically as a result of poor diet or difficulty with absorption.

-- Aplastic anemia: Aplastic anemia occurs when your bone marrow is unable to produce adequate numbers of red blood cells.
+- Aplastic anemia – occurs when your bone marrow is unable to produce adequate numbers of red blood cells.
 This may result from autoimmune diseases, genetic causes, certain medications, infections, and more.

-- Hemolytic anemia: This type of anemia occurs when disease causes your body to produce deformed blood cells that do not have a normal lifespan.
+- Hemolytic anemia – this occurs when the disease causes your body to produce deformed blood cells that do not have a normal lifespan.
 This may occur due to certain drugs or exposure to toxic elements.

-- Anemia of chronic disease: Anemia of chronic disease is caused by certain conditions that impact the normal production of red blood cells.
+- Anemia of chronic disease – this chronic type is caused by certain conditions that impact the normal production of red blood cells.
 These may include cancer, kidney disease, liver disease, autoimmune disease, and others.

-- Pernicious anemia: This type of anemia occurs when a person has an autoimmune condition that prevents their body from absorbing vitamin B12, an essential vitamin in healthy red blood cell development.
+- Pernicious anemia – occurs when a person has an autoimmune condition that prevents their body from absorbing vitamin B12, an essential vitamin in healthy red blood cell development.

-- Sickle cell anemia: Sickle cell anemia is an inherited condition in which the body produces blood cells that are rigid and crescent shaped.
+- Sickle cell anemia – is an inherited condition in which the body produces blood cells that are rigid and crescent-shaped.
 These cells may be destroyed faster than they can be replaced as they can break apart more easily than normal blood cells.

 Iron is a crucial component in enabling your body to make hemoglobin and healthy red blood cells.
 When your body doesn’t have enough iron, it cannot make enough hemoglobin or red blood cells.
 In addition, the cells it creates are small (microcytic) and contain less hemoglobin than normal.

 Iron-deficiency anemia does not occur overnight.
 As discussed earlier, your body contains iron stores that can be used over time.
-Iron-deficiency anemia can occur when these stores are used faster than they can be replenished or if you are not receiving enough iron due to diet, medication, absorption issues, and other reasons.
+This type of anemia can occur when these stores are used faster than they can be replenished or if you are not receiving enough iron due to diet, medication, absorption issues, and other reasons.

 - Stage one: Your iron stores are low but have not started to impact the normal production of red blood cells.